Steven Ziebarth, Chair

 D. Steven Mackey

 Laura Van Zoest

 The Mathematics Department offers a wide variety of courses and programs in both theoretical and applied areas.
-There are three majors available: Applied, General, and Elementary and Secondary Teaching.
+There are four majors available: Applied, General, Elementary Teaching and Secondary Teaching.
 Minors available include the General Mathematics Minor, Secondary Teaching of Mathematics Minor, the Elementary and Middle School Teaching Minor, and the Actuarial Science Minor.
 These major and minor programs incorporate emphasis on use of computing techniques, mathematical modeling, and problem solving.